 Students: Please discuss with your faculty or staff sponsor what you would like to present.
-The application will open in late January and close in March.

 Faculty: Please encourage your students to participate.